Mastercard vs Visa vs Amex

 In practice, it's pretty close – closer than the graphs make it look, as the vertical axis has a small variance to emphasise the divergence.
 Though it does show that for the points we picked, Mastercard is the winner for all but five.

-On average, from the euro and dollar data sets we looked at, Mastercard's exchange rates were 0.7% higher than Visa's and Amex's.
+On average, from the euro and dollar data sets we looked at, Mastercard's exchange rates were 0.51% higher than Visa's and 0.44% higher than Amex's - though this difference has lessened since we last did our analysis, when Mastercard rates were around 0.7% higher than both.
 While we haven't checked every day and every currency, it's likely that the data we do have shows a pattern that would be replicated.

 What does this mean in practice?